salrowwa/rank03_practice/README.md

 # rank03_practice

-Practice questions inspired by 42 Rank 03
+This repository contains practice questions inspired by 42 Rank 03 exams.
+- Questions are rewritten in my own words
+- Solutions are written by me
+- This is NOT official exam content
+- For learning purposes only